burnstyle1/homelab-ops/runbooks/ai-inference-box.md

 One inference box, one model endpoint, several thin front-ends hung off it.
 The box is the engine; each use case is a separate steering wheel pointed at the same Ollama endpoint.
 Front-ends never share tool sets — the community bot gets RAG only and zero infrastructure access.

 **Retrieval architecture (as of 2026-08-27):** the authoritative RAG path is the **custom `serve.py` service** (FastAPI + Chroma + bge-m3), not Open WebUI's built-in document RAG. serve.py owns embedding, retrieval, tiering, and the grounding prompt.
-Open WebUI is a thin front-end that reaches serve as an OpenAI-compatible connection.
-Open WebUI's own knowledge-base RAG for this model is **detached and unused** (see §6).
+Sitting in front of retrieval is a **deterministic city registry** (`secret_registry.py`): when a question names a city — or references a verse/image number — verified structured facts for that casque are injected *above* the retrieved passages, marked authoritative.
+Open WebUI is a thin front-end that reaches serve as an OpenAI-compatible connection; its own knowledge-base RAG for this model is **detached and unused** (see §6).
 The earlier OWUI-native RAG approach is retained here as history (§5-legacy) but is no longer the live path.

 **Consumers**

 - Private Open WebUI chat + document RAG hub (built).
 - "Ask Byron" community model — served by serve.py, surfaced in OWUI (built).
-- Discord RAG bot for the community — RAG-only, no infra tools (pending; can point at serve's `/ask`).
+- Discord RAG bot for the community — RAG-only, no infra tools (pending; calls serve's `/ask`).
 - Read-only ops reader — observability summaries, no command execution (pending).

 **Design rules**